 This event category will forward audit or deny events from Microsoft AppLocker.
 Microsoft AppLocker must be configured in either auditing or enforcement mode for events to be generated.
-For more information, see the Hardening Microsoft Windows 10 version 21H1 Workstations publication and the Implementing Application Control publication.
+For more information, see the Hardening Microsoft Windows 10 and Windows 11 workstations publication and the Implementing application control publication.
 If third party application control is used, follow the documentation to enable and forward logging.
 At a minimum, blocked execution events should be logged.